 Mullvad VPN is a niche Virtual Private Network service that deserves much more attention than it’s currently getting.
 Its strong encryption, strict no-logs policy, and wealth of features like port forwarding, split tunneling, and bridge mode make Mullvad a solid VPN for people who want to stay anonymous online.

 That being said, Mullvad VPN isn’t good at unblocking popular streaming services and is quite expensive considering only a monthly plan is available.

 The best VPNs, such as NordVPN, offer more flexible and cheaper subscription options with great streaming capabilities.

-However, is this the perfect VPN for you?
+So is Mullvad VPN the perfect service for you?
 That’s the question I’ll try to answer in this Mullvad VPN review.
-Together, we’ll take a look at the program’s functionality and see whether you should click that download button or not.
+Together, we’ll take a look at the program's functionality and see whether you should click that download button or not.